Emergency Contraception

 What Is Emergency Hormonal Contraception?

-There are two main types:
+There are two main types available:

-How the National EHC Service Works at Neils Pharmacy
+How the Service Works at Neils Pharmacy

 🏥 You do not need to be registered with a GP to use this service.